lukelawlor/asteroids-js/README.md

 ## Usage

 -   Use the arrow keys to turn and accelerate your ship, or slow down
+    -   or use ZQSD if you're French
--   Use the Z key to shoot
+-   Use the Space key to shoot
 -   As the game runs, asteroids will increasingly fill the screen, and you must last as long as possible, cautiously drifting around them and shooting them to pieces to survive.
 -   When an asteroid is about to spawn, an alert will be displayed where it will pop up
 -   The game ends when you collide with an asteroid